Questions? Call or text anytime πŸ“ž 818-446-9627

 Step 2: Seek Individual Therapy to Process Your Own Experience

 You may benefit from having your own space to process what you witnessed without the fear of burdening your partner.
-A therapist can help you work through the feelings of helplessness and fear and give you tools to manage your trauma symptoms.
+A therapist can you work through the feelings of helplessness and fear and give you tools to manage your trauma symptoms.

 Step 3: Consider Couples Counseling to Reconnect